 - Nobody Dies: Ichi is accidentally doing this in chapter 109.

-- An interesting twist here is that, due to the relatively human-like physiology of most Star Trek aliens, the terraformed planet would still for the most part be habitable to the original inhabitants... it's just that the ones who are actually on the planet when it is terraformed would be used as raw materials for the terraforming transformation.
+- In Star Trek II: The Wrath of Khan, after viewing the description of the Genesis Device, Dr. McCoy raises the possibility that it could be used to destroy an existing ecosystem while creating a new one.
+In Star Trek III: The Search for Spock the Klingons saw the device as a weapon, whether it was used for Hostile Terraforming or simply to increase the wealth and power of the Federation.
+An interesting twist here is that, due to the relatively human-like physiology of most Star Trek aliens, the terraformed planet would still for the most part be habitable to the original inhabitants... it's just that the ones who are actually on the planet when it is terraformed would be used as raw materials for the terraforming transformation.

 - Battle for Terra: The humans sends a machine that can convert the air on Terra to be human breathable in seven days.
 This would leave the air unbreathable for the Terrians.